Jeopardy! The Greatest of All Time: Contestants

 Holzhauer entered the tournament the third-highest-earning Jeopardy! contestant of all time, behind Rutter and Jennings.
-He had won $2,714,216 entering the tournament, with $2,464,216 of that won in 33 matches in 2019.
+He had won $2,714,216 entering the tournament, with $2,464,216 of that won in 33 matches in 2019, making him the third Jeopardy! contestant to win over $1 million and the second to accomplish the feat in non-tournament play.
 He also won the 2019 Tournament of Champions several weeks before this tournament was announced, taking home an additional $250,000.
 Holzhauer is second behind Jennings in total winnings during regular play and, at the time, he was the only contestant besides Jennings to win more than 30 consecutive games.
 (Both Matt Amodio and Amy Schneider have since surpassed Holzhauer's record of 32 games.)
 Holzhauer's aggressive wagering on clues allowed him to set several new single-day winning records.
 He is the only contestant to win $100,000 in a single game, doing so six times, and also held the top 16 single-game scores in program history at the time.
 Jennings and Rutter said they had to mimic Holzhauer's aggressive style of play to stand a chance.